skumar1708/jslab/README.md

 jslab
 =====

-Tihs repo to have projects based on 4 weeks training
+This repo to have projects based on 4 weeks training